 Level 3

 As explained above, it's the fastest kind of charging available to EVs as they use higher kilowatt rates.
-While the amount of time and energy they can put back varies, some of these chargers can quickly charge an EV to 80% in about 15mins, depending on the vehicle.
+While the amount of time and energy they can put back varies, some of these chargers can quickly charge an EV to 80 percent in about 15 minutes, depending on the vehicle.

 As it does take a while for an electric vehicle to charge owners or users may experience a term called range anxiety.
 This means that you become anxious about the remaining range of your vehicle.
 Electric vehicles do have a limit as to how far they can travel before the battery system just goes flat and the vehicle is left stranded.